A 12-year-old student who was traveling by New York City Transit ...Learn More

 School bus accident in the Bronx as the result os speeding, causing ...Learn More

 In the recent case of Lennon v.
 Cornwall School Dist, the Appellate Division of the Supreme Court of New York, Second Department decided a case involving a school district’s liability where one student injured a couple of other students.
 The Second Department covers Richmond, Kings, Queens, Nassau and Suffolk counties, among others.
-The pivotal points around which the case turned revolved around two central questions:

 In affirming the lower court’s 2013 decision denying summary judgment to the school district, the appeals court said that the school district failed to show it was entitled to judgment as a matter of law.
 The questions above will need to be decided by judge and jury at trial, if the parties cannot settle the case first.